temporalio/proposals/all-sdk/external-client-configuration.md

 Configuration is loaded in the following manner:

 * Try to load profile from configuration file
-  * Only if file loading is enabled
+  * Only if file loading is enabled (which it is by default)
-  * Can If user provides specific config file, use that, otherwise use the default location
+  * If user provides specific config file, use that, otherwise use the default location
   * If user specifies the profile, use that, otherwise use the default
 * Try to overwrite with specific configuration environment variables
-  * Only if env loading is enabled
+  * Only if env loading is enabled (which it is by default)
-  * If user specifies the profile, use that, otherwise use the default
-  * If the `default` profile is being loaded, try the profile-specific environment variable first, e.g.
-    `TEMPORAL_DEFAULT_ADDRESS` is used over `TEMPORAL_ADDRESS` if it's present.
-  * The `default` env vars are only for the default profile, meaning a profile of `foo` cannot use `TEMPORAL_ADDRESS`, only `TEMPORAL_FOO_ADDRESS` if present.

 That is it, nothing more complicated.
 When the configuration is provided to the SDKs/CLI, they apply their normal logic which includes defaults for things that can be defaulted, or errors if they expect something that is not provided (this